 - Reduced Fare ID Card from other public transit system

-- A Personal Care Attendant (PCA) is allowed to accompany a person with a disability without purchasing a ticket.
+- A Personal Care Attendant (PCA), accompanying a person with a disability, can travel without purchasing a ticket.
 The PCA must board and detrain with the person with a disability.
-For Access Services, the Rider ID card will indicate whether the rider is eligible to have a PCA accompany the person with a disability.

 Access ID Card Users

-If you are an Access Rider ID card holder, you are entitled to free rides on Metrolink WITHIN LOS ANGELES COUNTY ONLY.
+Access Rider ID cardholders, are permitted to free rides on Metrolink WITHIN LOS ANGELES COUNTY ONLY.
 That includes service on all Metrolink lines except for the Inland Empire Orange County (IEOC) Line, which does not cross into Los Angeles County.
-However, for trips that cross into a county other than Los Angeles, you will need to purchase a ticket at a reduced rate (senior/disabled rate) for the portion of the trip that is outside of Los Angeles County.
-For example, if traveling on the San Bernardino Line from Los Angeles Union Station to San Bernardino, your Access Rider ID card will allow for free travel between Union Station and Claremont, but a ticket is required for the remaining portion of the trip into San Bernardino.
+However, for trips that cross into a county other than Los Angeles, cardholders must purchase a ticket at a reduced rate (senior/disabled rate) for the portion of the trip that is outside Los Angeles County.
+For example, if traveling on the San Bernardino Line from Los Angeles Union Station to San Bernardino, an Access Rider ID card will allow free travel between Union Station and Claremont, but a ticket is required for the remaining portion of the trip into San Bernardino.

-A Personal Care Attendant (PCA) can accompany you on Metrolink without purchasing a ticket (if you were approved to have a PCA travel with you, your Access Rider ID card will say so).
+A Personal Care Attendant (PCA) can accompany you on Metrolink without purchasing a ticket.
 However, the PCA must board and detrain with you and must stay with you for the entirety of the trip.